-\begin{remark} A consequence of the the existence of a graph as in (\ref{eqn:jssgraph}) is that every $\gamma \in \{A_i, B_j, E_k, F_l\}$ is stable in that $\int_\gamma |\bar D \psi|^2 \geq \int_\gamma (H_0^2 + \kappa_g) \phi^2$ for every $\psi \in \mathcal{C}^1(\gamma)$ that vanishes on the boundary of $\gamma$ if $\gamma \in \{A_i, B_j\}$.
+for every $\psi \in C^1(\gamma)$ that vanishes near the boundary of $\gamma$.
 Here, $\bar D$ is the (tangential) gradient and $\kappa_g$ is half the scalar curvature of $(M, g)$.
 This implies, for example, that in Euclidean space and when $H_0 = 1$, a domain that satisfies the Jenkins--Serrin--Spruck conditions (\ref{eqn:totalflux}), (\ref{eqn:partialfluxA}), (\ref{eqn:partialfluxB}) must also satisfy $\H^1_\delta (A_i), \H^1_\delta(B_j) \leq \pi$.
 The condition that $\H^1_\delta (B_j) < \pi$ was part of the assumptions in \cite[p.
 16]{Spruck:1972}.
-In fact, our proof (see property (\ref{item10}) in Step 4 below) shows that the conditions (\ref{eqn:totalflux}), (\ref{eqn:partialfluxA}), (\ref{eqn:partialfluxB}) need only be verified for generalized polygons whose boundary arcs and closed curves are stable.
+In fact, our proof (see property (\ref{item10}) in Step 4 below) shows that the conditions (\ref{eqn:totalflux}), (\ref{eqn:partialfluxA}), (\ref{eqn:partialfluxB}) need only be verified for generalized polygons whose boundary components are stable.
 This sharpening of the classical Jenkins--Serrin--Spruck condition is useful when constructing examples. \end{remark}

 \begin{remark} The complement of a generalized polygon $P$ in $\Omega$ is again a generalized polygon.
 Condition (\ref{eqn:partialfluxB}) for a generalized polygon $P \subsetneq \Omega$ follows from condition (\ref{eqn:partialfluxA}) applied to $\Omega \setminus \bar P$ in view of (\ref{eqn:totalflux}). \end{remark}